fommil/fpmortals/manuscript/complete.md

   ...
 ~~~~~~~~

-Rebalancing requires us to classify the scenarios that can occur.
+Balancing requires us to classify the scenarios that can occur.
+We will go

-In the following diagrams, we visualise the `(y, left, right)` on the left side
+through each possible scenario, visualising the `(y, left, right)` on the left
-of the page, with the rebalanced structure on the right.
-The legend is:
+side of the page, with the balanced structure on the right, also known as the
+*rotated tree*.

 -   filled circles visualise a `Tip`
 -   three columns visualise the `left | value | right` fields of `Bin`